 This side of the form can be used to support Illness / Misadventure Applications.

 Refer to the Evidence of Illness / Misadventure section in your student Assessment Booklet.

-dent Name: Girraween High School Roll Call Class:
+Student Name: Girraween High School Roll Call Class:

-SECTION 1: Independent evidence of Illness: to be completed by a medical practitioner.
+SECTION 1: Independent evidence of Illness to be completed by a medical practitioner.

 Diagnosis of medical condition:

 Date of onset of illness:

-Date(s) and time(s) of consultations / meetings relating to this illness:
+Date(s) and time(s) of consultations / meetings relating to t his illness:

-Please describe how the student's condition / symptoms could affect their examination / assessment task performance. ( If the student is unable to attend exam/assessment task, it is essential that you provide full details.
+ould affect their examination / assessment task performance.
+(If the stude nat you provide full details.
 If required, please attach extra).
+Extra attach

-Examinations / Assessment Tasks: I certify that the student is medically us school to submit an assessment task, on: unfit to sit for an examination / assessment task, or to attend
+Examinations / Assessment Tasks: I certify that the studen school to submit an assessment task, on: it is medically unfit to sit for an examination / assessment task, or to att

-Any other comments or information which may assist in the assessment of f the student's application.
-Extra attached
+Any other comments or information which may assist in the e assessment of the student's application. □ Extra attached

-Please note that any fee for providing this report is the responsibility of the e student.
+Please note that any fee for providing this report is the resp consibility of the student.

-Name of doctor or health professional providing this information: Place stamp here
+Name of doctor or health professional providing this inform

 Profession:

 Place of work / organisation:

 Address: Contact phone:

 Signature: Date:

-SECTION 2: Evidence of Misadventure: to be completed by a a relevant person.
+SECTION 2: Evidence of Misadventure: to be con npleted by a relevant person.

 Date of misadventure event:

 Description of event:

 Name:

 Profession: Place of work / organisation:

 Address: Contact phone:

 Signature: Date:

-☐ Further evidence attached (please describe):

-110 Gilba Road, Girraween NSW 2145 T: 02 9636 7293 girraween-h.school@det.nsw.edu.au www.girraween-
+110 Gilba Road, Girraween NSW 2145 girraween-h.school@det.nsw.edu.au